Par For Cinderella Excerpt

 “Where are we?”
 Aidan groused.
 “The middle of nowhere in the Gulf of Mexico?”

 Joe swallowed.
 “Not exactly.
-We made good time last night.
-Before the engine quit on me, we made it to Cypress Key.
-We’re four or five miles offshore.
+We made good time last night, and before the engine quit on me, we made it to Cypress Key.
+We’re only four or five miles offshore.
 You were so busy with your tarpon, I didn’t tell you we’d reached your destination.
 I’ll take the part ashore and get it fixed.
 If there’s no marina repair service or they can’t fix it, I’ll have a new part overnighted.”

 “No, you stay with the ship,” Aidan ordered.
 “I’ll take it inshore after we eat our sandwiches.
 Write down what you think the ignition controller problem is.
-I want to get the correct repair.”
+I want to get the correct repair.
+If I need your help, I’ll call your sat phone.”

-Joe left the galley to prepare the work order, and Aidan placed their plates of sandwiches on the table in the galley.
+Joe exited the galley to prepare the work order, and Aidan placed their plates of sandwiches on the table in the galley.

 “What destination was Joe talking about?”
 Ian wanted to know.

 “Garrett mentioned that mess when we were back in Biloxi.
-Rhett’s attorney tried to steal the property for himself and sell it back to ye.”
+Said Rhett’s attorney tried to steal her property for himself and sell it back to ye.”
+Garrett Tucker, Rhett, Ian and Aidan had all gone to Princeton together and remained close through the years since.

 Aidan groaned.
 “Don’t remind me.
 That was too close for comfort.”

-“Aye, but ye fixed it in time, like ye do everything else.”
+“Aye, but ye fixed it in time, like ye fix everything else.”

 “You’re right, and I fixed some awesome turkey club sandwiches for us.
-Sit down and eat, so I can head to shore with the controller.”
+Now sit down and eat, so I can head to shore with the controller.”

 “I’ll go with ye,” Ian volunteered.